 Living in University accommodation

 Our Residence Life team is providing a tailored series of welcome and induction events, training and guidance to support you.
 There will be a whole host of activities both in person and virtually to ensure that you can still make friends and socialise in a safe and enjoyable way.
-These will range from virtual bingo, quizzes, games nights and sports classes which you can enjoy from the comfort of your flat, to in person activities such BBQs, Pets as Therapy and more.
+These will be a mix of virtual activities (which you can get involved in regardless of your start date in Leeds) and in-person events (as and when it is safe to do so).
 You can find out what great activities are going on in your hall by following the Residence Life Facebook page and joining your hall Facebook group or using the event calendars found in your flat.

 Our dedicated Residence Life team will provide personalised online, telephone and face-to-face services to support you in situations when you might need some tailored help to manage a problem like reporting illness or taking care of yourself if you can’t go out.